Barnaby and Me: Production

 It was the second film from Transatlantic Enterprises, following No Room to Run.
 The film was announced in November 1976 as Billy.
 Another working title was Fuzzy.

 Australian singer Sally Boyden turned down the chance to tour with Liberace to make the movie.
 John Newcombe has a cameo where he plays a game of tennis against Caesar.

 Filming took place from mid November 1976 to mid January 1977.

-Caesar was addicted to alcohol and pills and the time and later wrote in his memoirs that on the flight out "I took my usual ration of booze and pills and passed out completely.
+Caesar was addicted to alcohol and pills at the time and later wrote in his memoirs that on the flight out "I took my usual ration of booze and pills and passed out completely.
 When the plane landed in New Zealand Caesar could not be woken up so they took him to hospital.
 His wife Florence was flown to Auckland but by the time she arrived Caesar had gone to Sydney.
 Norman Panama requested Florence stay on the set to ensure Caesar completed the film.
 Caesar wrote "she did and she got me to work every day, in reasonably usable condition."
 However Caesar said he could not remember anything about making the movie or any of the time he spent in Australia.